drabo/minikube/README.md

 Helm is the CLI tool to install software packages that exists in Helm library.
 Tiller keeps track of the packages installed.

-Got to page https://github.com/helm/helm/releases/latest and identify the dowload link of package `Windows amd64` within section **Installation and Upgrading** of the page.
+Got to page https://github.com/helm/helm/releases/latest and identify the download link of package `Windows amd64` within section **Installation and Upgrading** of the page.
 Copy the link of the file and use it below to set the variable HELMLINK:

 ```shell
 HELMLINK=https://get.helm.sh/helm-v2.14.1-windows-amd64.zip